Best Practices

 while (true) {

-const status = await client.getMessageStatus(messageId)
+const status = await getMessageStatus(messageId)

 return status